IIIF/api/source/api/content-state/0.2/index.md

 }
 ```

-If the string `https://example.org/annotation-server/bookmarks/b1` is passed as the value of `iiif-content` or `data-iiif-content`, the client _MUST_ load the resource at that URL and process it.
-The resource at that URL _MUST_ be the full annotation as in the example above.
+If the string `https://example.org/Annotation-server/bookmarks/b1` is passed as the value of `iiif-content` or `data-iiif-content`, the client _MUST_ load the resource at that URL and process it.
+The resource at that URL _MUST_ be the full Annotation as in the example above.

 The JSON-LD body given above may be passed directly in a request parameter, HTML attribute or other supported mechanism, for immediate processing.
-In this scenario the annotation does not require the `id` property.
+In this scenario the Annotation does not require the `id` property.
 The client should inspect the value to determine whether it needs to be base64-decoded, or Url-decoded.
 [How?]

-The value passed to a client via this parameter (or other supported mechanisms) may be the `target` property of an implied annotation:
+The value passed to a client via this parameter (or other supported mechanisms) may be the `target` property of an implied Annotation:

 ```json
 {"id":"https://example.org/iiif/item1/manifest","type":"Manifest"}